 Putting these two factors together, we see that Puerto Rico is in a very different position for healthcare funding, compared with states.
 In Mississippi, for example, the reimbursement rate is 77.76%. if Mississippi spends $1,000 on Medicaid, the federal government will pay the state $777.

 For Puerto Rico, the same $1,000 expenditure would be reimbursed at $760.
 Now imagine that the $1,000 in question is spent after the territory has reached its cap.
-If that money is spent when Puerto Rico has $50 left before the Medicaid cliff of using up the block grant, then that $1,000 will be reimbursed at $50.
+If that money is spent when Puerto Rico has $50 left using up the block grant, then that $1,000 will be reimbursed at $50.
 Any additional spending will not be reimbursed at all unless Congress allocates additional emergency funds.

-Puerto Rico typically staves off the Medicaid cliff as long as possible by providing limited medical coverage to fewer people than would be eligible in a state.
+Puerto Rico typically staves off its funding cap each year as long as possible by providing limited medical coverage to fewer people than would be eligible in a state.
 Some required services are not offered.
 Healthcare professionals are paid less.
 Facilities and equipment are in short supply.
-Even so, Puerto Rico usually faces a Medicaid cliff every autumn.
+Even so, Puerto Rico usually faces a Medicaid shortfall by every autumn.
 The government must use precious resources to beg Congress for additional funds.

-No state could manage under these circumstances.
-What’s more, Puerto Rico, thanks to its high poverty level, covers a much higher percentage of its population under Medicaid.
+These circumstances would pose a challenge for any state, if any state had to contend with them.
+What’s more, Puerto Rico, due to its high poverty level, covers a much higher percentage of its population under Medicaid.
 Fully 47% of Puerto Ricans use Medicaid, compared with 25% for Mississippi.
 This funding inequity is a major factor in Puerto Rico’s economic crisis.

 During the pandemic, when costs spiraled against a backdrop of austerity measures, the allocations increased.
 However, the increases were temporary.
-The new Appropriations bill allows Puerto Rico to make plans for the future with confidence, knowing that their Medicaid program will be better funded for some years into the future.
+The new Appropriations bill allows Puerto Rico to make plans for the next five years with confidence, knowing that their Medicaid program will be better funded for some time into the future.

 The act also sets some other requirements for Puerto Rico.